 This subject has somehow two distinct flavors: algebraic geometric and complex manifold theoretic.
 One of Riemann's results that we shall prove in this course states that any compact Riemann surface is algebraic, i.e. is the set of solutions of a homogeneous polynomial equation.
 Thus the two approaches are equivalent as long as we work over \mathbb{C} .
-With the appearance of Weyl's 1913 classic [9], Riemann's approach and his results found its definitive form.
-For more on the history of the subject and its development one can check [6, 2] and references therein.
-Remmert's article carefully follows the evolution of the subject from Riemann to present times from the point of view of complex manifold theory, while Dieudonné treats it as part of algebraic geometry.
+With the appearance of Weyl's 1913 classic, Riemann's approach and his results found its definitive form.
+For more on the history of the subject and its development one can check the article by Remmert, From Riemann Surfaces to Complex Spaces, and references therein.
+Remmert's article carefully follows the evolution of the subject from Riemann to present times from the point of view of complex manifold theory.